ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 coal, or end of a cigar.
 In case of
 oisoning, excite vomiting by tickling
 the throat, or by water or mustard.
-In the case of opium poisoning, giv
+In the case of opium poisoning, give
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:kyu:batch_kyu_fernico_ver01:data:sn84038328:00280763779:1879092601:0172/pct:16.201805,24.035143,10.787531,7.216818/!600,600/0/default.jpg"/>
 </td>